hampu07/hampu07/README.md

 How to reach me: Discord: hampu #6232, Instagram:<a href="https://www.instagram.com/hampulonn07/">hampulonn07</a> , twitter:<a href="https://twitter.com/Adhd_hampu">Adhd_hampu</a>

-Fun fact: I would recomend <a href="https://github.com/NoelNim">Noelnim</a> here on github for programing diferent bots and websites.
+I would recomend <a href="https://github.com/NoelNim">Noelnim</a> here on github for programing diferent bots and websites.

 ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=hampu07&show_icons=true)